hamzasumbal/WET/README.md

 # Water Eject Tool
 A small personal project I did to get familiar with publishing app on playstore.
-The app plays sound which removes water from speaker grills.
-Similar to how apple watch ejects water.
+The app plays sound which removes water from speaker grills, similar to how apple watch ejects water.
 The app includes cool animation and a friendly user interface.

 **1000+ downloads**